 This is a guest post from Hannah Logan of Ireland Stole My Heart

 Disclosure: This 1 day in Galway itinerary contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 For anyone headed to Ireland, a visit to Galway is an absolute must.
 Located on the west coast of the country, along the famous Wild Atlantic Way, Galway is a favourite city for tourists and locals alike.
 Colourful buildings, lively pubs, and plenty of Irish craic all adds to this city’s charm.